HammerSeb/xDimer/README.md

 >
 >`spectra_full[n+1]`: total emission spectrum as sum over all emissions from the simulated ;eve;s vibrational levels of the excited state

-The **default settings** of the function simulate the **first five vibrational levels** of the excited states.
+The **default settings** of the function simulates the **first five vibrational levels** of the excited states.

 ### 2.3 Fitting emission data

-To use the emission functions to fit a luminescence data_set the `dimer` input can be given as a `list` containing the variables for an optimization procedure.
+To use the emission functions to fit a luminescence data set the `dimer` input can be given as a `list` containing the variables for an optimization procedure.

 For `semiclassical_emission` the list needs to be of the following form:
 ```python